 How do I apply?
-Individuals or businesses who donate $500 or more will automatically be mailed a tax credit application.
-Donors are required to provide proof of their donation with their signed and notarized application within one year of donation.
+Individuals or businesses who donate $500 or more will be mailed a tax credit application upon request (for a donation by check, write “YOP” in the memo line; for an online donation, write “YOP” in the “Add special instructions to the seller” field; for a stock donation, contact Jennifer March at email@example.com or (314) 627-1228 prior to transfer).
+Donors are required to provide proof of their donation with their signed and notarized application within six months of donation.
 Sample tax credit application.

 When may the credits be claimed?
 The credit may first be claimed on taxes due for the year the contribution was made, and extends for four additional tax years.
 The tax credit is only to be claimed on taxes due for that period, and any credit not claimed in that time will automatically be forfeited.
 The credit may not be used to offset taxes due for periods prior to the year of contribution.